stonepros/stone/doc/rados/operations/stretch-mode.rst

 Finally, inject the CRUSH map to make the rule available to the cluster::

   $ crushtool -c crush.map.txt -o crush2.map.bin
-  $ ceph osd setcrushmap -i crush2.map.bin
+  $ stone osd setcrushmap -i crush2.map.bin

 If you aren't already running your monitors in connectivity mode, do so with the instructions in `Changing Monitor Elections`_.